Associate of Arts in Health Science

 Financial Aid Available

-AMC is accredited as a degree-granting institution by the Accreditation Commission for Acupuncture & Oriental Medicine (ACAOM).
+AMC is accredited as a degree-granting institution by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+This means that students of each of our programs may qualify for Federal financial aids such as Pell Grants and Federal Direct Loans.
 This means that students of each of our programs may qualify for Federal financial aids such as Pell Grants and Federal Direct Loans.
 Our accreditation also means that prospective international students can choose to study any of our programs as they are eligible to apply student visas and VA benefits.
 We encourage you to make an appointment with our Financial Aid Director who will help you determine how much aid you can qualify for.